rohithkatukam/Newsletter-Project/README.md

 # ✨  Newsletter-Project ✨

-This is a web based application developed for clients who wants to
+###This is a web based application developed for clients who wants to save the iformation of the Subscribers who signed up!.

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 ## Features and Functionalities 😃